 You don’t cook your veggies in it

 Believe it or not, the plain old microwave might trump all the chef-y cooking techniques you use to cook your veggies.
 Vegetables retain their highest nutrient content the less they’re exposed to heat and water.
 That means nuking your broccoli will preserve more vitamin C and cancer-fighting glucosinolate than pretty much any other method (besides stovetop steaming); plus, it’ll leave you with fewer dirty pans to scrub later.
-Here are other foods you’re probably eating wrong.
+Here are 10 foods even professional chefs cook in the microwave.

 You never use the pause button

 If you’re in a time crunch, delaying your microwave meal is probably the last thing you want to do.
 But pressing the pause button can actually save you a lot of time down the line when you’re not hugging the toilet for hours.
 It’s important to stir leftovers and ready-to-eat frozen meals halfway through the reheating process; this allows the food to cook evenly and prevents any cold spots from lingering, which are a breeding ground for bacteria that could make you sick.
-Here’s the truth about common food poisoning myths.
+These 10 foods can become toxic when reheated in the microwave, too.